OpenStreetMap Foundation: Governance

 Several local chapters are affiliated with the OpenStreetMap Foundation.
+The local chapter for Italy is Wikimedia Italia, which is also a chapter of the Wikimedia Foundation.

 Programs and initiatives

-The OpenStreetMap Foundation promotes and supports the OpenStreetMap project but does not formally own the project or its contents.
+The OpenStreetMap Foundation promotes and supports the OpenStreetMap project, but does not formally own the project or its contents.
 The foundation's relatively low profile in OpenStreetMap's development has been contrasted with the Wikimedia Foundation's relationship to Wikipedia.

 In addition to day-to-day operations within the OpenStreetMap project, the foundation and its working groups run several initiatives to promote the project's growth.
 Its annual State of the Map conference is the flagship conference within the OpenStreetMap community.
 The GPStogo program lends GPS receivers to mappers in developing countries.